Drantho/ReadmeGenerator/README.md

   - [License](#license)
   ## Description

-  This is an automatic readme.md generator.
+  This is a readme generator.
 It asks a series of questions about you and your project then creates a formatted readme file.

   -------------------------------------------------------------------------------